mos3abof/mos3abof.github.io/content/blog/2014-08-18-power-grid-load-graph/index.md

 that electricity cuts off once a day for an hour.
 That was one of the main reasons people revolted against Morsi, and the military seized the opportunity and removed him from office and put the supreme court's president in his place for a year.
-Power outages were slightly imporoved right after ousting Morsi, but then it gradually was becoming worse and worse.
+Power outages were slightly improved right after ousting Morsi, but then it gradually was becoming worse and worse.

 Marshall Sisi won the next presidential elections, he is the current president